 If you make the presentation a be summarised version of your High-Value Briefing, you can follow-up with attendees to offer the in-depth briefing 1-1 and they're likely to say yes (on the assumption you did a great job with your presentation).

 The Best Way to Market To Corporate Clients #3: Direct Mail

 In these days where we're overwhelmed with email, good old direct mail is making a comeback.

 Not flyers and adverts – but well-written letters that offer something of value rather than pitching.
 And hand addressed.

 Even better: send “lumpy mail”.
 A package with a relevant object accompanying the letter.
 Who doesn't open packages?

-The key to all of this is to build deep client understanding so that you know what they'll respond to.
+The key to all of this is to build deep understanding of your individual Perfect 10 clients and your Dream 100 clients overall so that you know what they'll respond to.
+What they'll value a briefing on.
 What events they go to.
 Who they know.